Dichobune: Palaeobiology

-The Dichobuninae is thought by researchers to have a very different morphology type from its other dichobunoid relatives.
+The Dichobuninae is thought by researchers to have a very different morphology from its other dichobunoid relatives.
 This is evident by the dichobunines having stockier body builds like in carnivorans, traits known also in the European endemic families Cebochoeridae and Choeropotamidae; this, along with the dental morphologies, may imply more suid-like feeding habits as opposed to the Diacodexeidae.
 The dentitions of the dichobunines, according to Jessica M. Theodor et al., suggest omnivorous to herbivorous diets.

 Based on his studies on the dentitions of D. cf. robertiana and other early artiodactyls, Leonie C. Schwermann hypothesized that Dichobune and Gobiohyus are part of a cranial and dental morphotype in which the jaw's chewing movements (power stroke) would have been similar to the basal Diacodexis but differed by the facets on the hypocone that seemingly made chewing functions more efficient.
 The hypocone itself has no direct impact on how either genera chew, however.
 A frugivorous diet is assumed in Dichobune, meaning that it probably consumed higher proportions of the likes of fruit, seeds, and nuts.
 In comparison, leaves probably formed only minor components of its dietary habits.
 This type of feeding habit would have differed from that of another early dichobunid Messelobunodon, whose fossilized gut contents revealed that it had mixed diets consisting of fungi, seeds, and leaves.
 The crushing functions of the molars needed for frugivorous diets is supported by the more rounded cusps and the increased crushing efficiencies from the hypocones.